 This quick and cheap vegan meal is an old recipe and I don’t know why I have never shared it before with you.
 It is way too simple to make!
 And cheap!
-So this recipe is ideal for the the end of the month, or if you’re just running out of time and you don’t want to spend any time in the kitchen.
+So this recipe is ideal for the the end of the month, or if you’re just running out of time and you can’t spend any time in the kitchen.
 The preparation for this recipe is done in five minutes and then it needs ten minute on the stove, so you can check your mail or relax.
-In other words, you hardly have to be in the kitchen, but a warm, fresh vegan dish is waiting for you within no time.
+In other words, you hardly have to be in the kitchen, but a warm, fresh meal is waiting for you within no time.

 Also this recipe is perfect if you’re actually a little clumsy in the kitchen.
 Anyone can make this and the risk of failure is zero.